The Idea of Materiality for Marubeni Group

 Due to the globalization of economic activity, serious abuses of human rights against workers and local residents are taking place in relevant countries and regions.
 Many of these abuses can be remedied or improved by taking human rights into consideration in business activities, and there are growing expectations that businesses should play a role in remedying human rights abuses.

-The Marubeni Group does business in 133 locations*2 in 68 countries and regions and employs 40,000 people*3 of many different nationalities and ethnicities.
+The Marubeni Group does business in 131 locations domestically and internationally*2 and employs more than 40,000 people*3 of many different nationalities and ethnicities.
 We are active in a wide range of businesses and conduct global, multi-faceted activities.

 4. Sustainable & Resilient Value Chains